HallenWeaver/FromAsh/docs/INITIAL_DESIGN.md

 #### Geologist
 Possesses trades that allow for easier times acquiring sand, gravel, and amethyst shards, which open up items such as sandstone and concrete in this world.
 Also trades for pottery sherds.
 - Workstation block: Geology Table.
+- Trades:
+  - Novice:
+    - 3 Emeralds >> 5-12 Sand
+    - 3 Emeralds >> 5-12 Red Sand
+    - 3 Emeralds >> 5-12 Gravel
+  - Apprentice:
+    - 5 Emeralds >> Brush
+    - 1 Decorated Pot >> 5 Emeralds
+  - Journeyman:
+    - 2 Emeralds >> 4-6 Amethyst Shards
+    - (No ideas for another journeyman trade now)
+  - Expert:
+    - 10 Emeralds >> 1 Pottery Sherd (Chosen at random from the loot pool)
+    - 10 Emeralds >> 1 Pottery Sherd (Chosen at random from the loot pool)
+  - Master:
+    - (No ideas for master trades for now)

+#### Engineer
+Possesses trades that allow for ways of obtaining redstone equipment - and the only way to obtain redstone comparators, daylight detectors, and observers in Structureless Superflat.
+- Workstation block: Engineer Blueprint Table
+- - Trades:
+  - Novice:
+    - 1 Emerald >> 4 Redstone Torches
+    - (No other ideas)
+  - Apprentice:
+    - 3 Emeralds >> Brick Redstone Repeater
+    - 3 Emeralds >> Brick Redstone Dropper
+  - Journeyman:
+    - 5 Emeralds >> Brick Redstone Comparator
+    - 5 Emeralds + Bow >> Brick Redstone Dispenser
+  - Expert:
+    - 8 Emeralds >> Brick Observer
+    - (No ideas for another expert trade for now)
+  - Master:
+    - (No ideas for master trades for now)